wizo06/japanese/docs/index.md

 **How to use this guide**
 Like I said earlier, this grammar guide is meant to be used in tandem with input.
 I only expect you to read through the guide and **be aware** that such grammar exists.
 You don't have to bother too much with the small details.

-Here's an excerpt from [TheMoeWay](https://learnjapanese.moe/guide/#grammar) about studying grammar:
+Here's an excerpt from [TheMoeWay](https://learnjapanese.moe/guide/#grammar) about learning grammar:

 !!! quote
     When approaching grammar, it is important to know that the purpose of a grammar guide is not to make you a master at the language, but to give you only a basic understanding of how things work in the language, and then a true understanding of grammar can only be achieved through immersion.
 Therefore, I recommend you choose a grammar guide, read/watch it **and** do immersion.